LorenzoCirelli/helithre-vue/readme.md

 ## The JSON Structure

-The JSON to provide need to be created with the following structure:
+The JSON to provide needs to be created with the following structure:

 ```json
 {